ds5110/Facial-Landmarks-Exploration/README.md

 encouragement
 throughout the course of this project, and to our Stakeholder, [Michael Wan](https://roux.northeastern.edu/people/michael-wan/), Ph.D., Senior Computational Scientist in Northeastern's Augmented Cognition Lab, for his valuable guidance and support.
-We also want to extend our appreciation to [ChatGPT](https://chat.openai.com/), an AI language model, for its assistance in various stages of the project, including research, analysis, and documentation.

 Our appreciation goes to the study of the [InfAnFace paper, Wan et al, (2022)](https://arxiv.org/abs/2110.08935), co-authored by Michael Wan and his